What Is the Anat Baniel Method?

 How the Anat Baniel Method® Compares to Other Neurodevelopment Approaches

-Parents exploring neuroplasticity-based therapies may also come across other approaches that focus on brain development and movement.
+Parents exploring neuroplasticity-based therapy for children often come across a range of approaches that focus on brain development, movement, and learning.

 • Primitive Reflex Integration